Loan repayment insurance terms

 Monthly loan payment is a loan instalment consisting of a repayment of the principal amount of the loan and an interest payment.
 The policyholder pays the lender the monthly instalment of the loan regularly, on the due date specified in the contract.
 Deviating repayments are insured up to the amount of the loan instalment.
 In the case of a loan with a residual maturity, the last residual payment is not treated as a monthly loan payment.

-Insurance deductible is the period after the loss event has occurred, for which no compensation is payable.
+Excess period is the period of time after the loss event has occurred, for which no compensation is payable.

 Waiting period is the period after the entry into force of the insurance contract, during which the insurance cover is not valid.
 In the case of an automatically renewable insurance contract, the waiting period is only applied upon entry into the first insurance contract.

-Employment relationship is the employment of an insured person for an unspecified term or for a specified term of at least 13 months in Estonia on the basis of an employment contract, public service or a contract of a member of the management board, which prescribes a working week of at least 20 hours.
+Employment relationship is the employment of the policyholder for an unspecified term or for a specified term of at least 12 months in Estonia on the basis of an employment contract, public service or a contract of a member of the management board, which prescribes a working week of at least 20 hours.

 Certificate of incapacity for work is a sick leave certificate or certificate for care leave issued to an insured person by a doctor for the care of their child up to 18 years of age (inclusive).